I am done with the school year. Fortunately, it is almost done with me, too. The end is near, y’all, and I’m not mad about it.

 8. The idea of end-of-year school activities makes you twitchy…

 …and for good reason.

 Nowadays, you can’t just get by with giving the teacher a heartfelt thanks, congratulating your child on making it to the next grade or cheerfully throw out “see you laters” as you leave the campus on the last day of school.

 Your kid needs a last day of school shirt that his or her classmates can autograph.
 You need to take a whimsical last day of school photo because of course you do.
-It’s fine if you don’t hire a professional photographer to capture this special moment but you damn sure better make it appropriately Instagram worthy.
+It’s fine if you don’t hire a professional photographer to capture this special moment (although you should consider it) but definitely make sure the lighting is appropriately Instagram worthy.

 Don’t forget teacher gifts, goody bags for classmates and a fun way to count down the days until the end of school.
 Also, if you don’t pummel your kids with water balloons when the arrive home on their last day of school or at least attack them with Silly String, you’re doing it wrong.

 And shame on you if you don’t have a summer reading list, a summer bucket list and a summer random acts of kindness list ready to go.

 9. You vow to do better next year…maybe